Satisfactory Academic Progress Policy

 If a student fails the minimum SAP standards while in warning status, they will not be eligible for financial aid for the subsequent period.

 Maximum Time Frame: Students must make timely progress towards completion of declared programs of study.
-Students who exceed program length by 150% (attempted credits). may submit an appeal based on having earned a pervious degree or certificate and/or having changed academic programs.
+Students who exceed program length by 150% (attempted credits) may submit an appeal based on having earned a previous degree or certificate and/or having changed academic programs.

 Note: Certificate programs must be at least 24 credits and 15 weeks in length to be eligible for financial aid if they are a stand-alone program.

-Transfer Credits: Credits from other institutions that are recognized by the OC Registrar will count towards MTF for a student’s degree or eligible certificate.
+Transfer Credits: Credits from other institutions that are recognized by Registration and Records will count towards maximum time frame for a student’s degree or eligible certificate.
 Consortium credits on the OC transcript will count as attempted and the student’s performance will count towards pace of progression.

-Developmental Coursework: Classes below 100 level, excluding Adult Basic Education Classes and high school + classes, will count in the calculation of GPA and quarterly/cumulative attempted credits.
-Up to 45 credits will not be counted towards SAP MTF program limits.
+Developmental Coursework: Classes below 100 level, including Adult Basic Education Classes and high school + classes, will not count in the calculation of GPA and attempted credits.

 Change of Major or Program: Students receiving Title IV federal financial aid who have not yet earned a degree may change their declared major or academic program no more than two (2) times while remaining eligible for Title IV aid.
-This policy is intended to support academic planning and responsible use of federal financial assistance.
+This policy is intended to support academic planning and responsible use of federal financial assistance but will be evaluated on a case-by-case basis.

 3. WHAT THE SAP TERMS MEAN